zhwa/mlir-example/book/Chapter-04-Bufferization.md

 ### PyTorch → torch-mlir → LLVM

-PyTorch 2.0's `torch.compile` can use MLIR through torch-mlir.
+PyTorch 2.0's `torch.compile` uses MLIR through torch-mlir as a compilation backend.

-**Stage 1: PyTorch Model to TorchScript/FX Graph** begins by tracing or scripting the Python model to capture the computation graph.
+**Stage 1: PyTorch Model to FX Graph** captures the computation graph via `torch.compile`, which traces execution to build an FX Graph representation.
+This is the primary modern path; TorchScript (tracing/scripting) remains supported as a legacy option.

-**Stage 2: TorchScript to torch-mlir** imports the graph into the `torch` dialect, which is tensor-based and includes operations like `torch.aten.matmul` and `torch.aten.relu`.
+**Stage 2: FX Graph to torch-mlir** imports the graph into the `torch` dialect, which is tensor-based and includes operations like `torch.aten.matmul` and `torch.aten.relu`.
+The torch dialect contains thousands of ATen operations representing PyTorch's native operations.

+**Stage 3: Decomposition** breaks down complex ATen operations into a smaller set of primitive operations.
+This crucial step reduces the thousands of torch ops to a manageable core set before further lowering.

-**Stage 3: torch dialect to linalg dialect** converts high-level torch operations to linalg structured operations while remaining tensor-based, enabling generic optimizations like tiling and vectorization.
+**Stage 4: torch dialect to linalg dialect** converts decomposed torch operations to linalg structured operations while remaining tensor-based, enabling generic optimizations like tiling and vectorization.

-**Stage 4: Bufferization** uses One-Shot Bufferize to transform linalg tensors into linalg memrefs, inserting memory management as needed.
+**Stage 5: Bufferization** uses One-Shot Bufferize to transform linalg tensors into linalg memrefs, inserting memory management as needed.

-**Stage 5: Lowering to execution** proceeds through the sequence Linalg to Loops to LLVM, generating CPU or GPU code as appropriate.
+**Stage 6: Lowering to execution** proceeds through the sequence Linalg to Loops to LLVM, generating CPU or GPU code as appropriate.

 Again, bufferization is the bridge between high-level optimization and low-level execution.

 ### The Pattern: Optimize High, Execute Low

-All modern ML compilers follow this pattern:
+All modern AI compilers follow this pattern:

 ```
 High-level IR (tensors)